surister/cratedb-guide/docs/performance/storage.md

 The total storage being used, can be calculated as the `avg size of 1 shard` * `total_shards`.

-The current `taxi` table that was created:
+Applying this to the `taxi` table that was created beforehand:

 ```sql
 SELECT sum(size / 1_000_000) / count(*) as avg_mb_per_shard,